creativescala/creative-scala/src/pages/setup/terminal.md

 If you've made it this far you've successfully installed all the software you need for work through Creative Scala.

-The final step is to load Atom and use it to open `Example.scala`, which you can find in `src/main/scala`.
+The final step is to load Visual Studio Code and use it to open `Example.scala`, which you can find in `src/main/scala`.

 ### Windows